Bev Lawton

-Beverley-Anne Lawton (née Singe) is a New Zealand academic, and is a full professor at Victoria University of Wellington, specialising in women's health, especially maternal health and the prevention of cervical cancer.
+Beverley-Anne Lawton (née Singe) is a New Zealand academic and full professor at Victoria University of Wellington, specialising in women's health, particularly maternal health and cervical cancer prevention.

 Early life and education

 Lawton is Māori, of Ngāti Porou descent, and grew up in a bicultural family in Wellington.
-She wanted to join the police, but was too short, so trained as a GP instead.
-She graduated with a Bachelor of Science degree from Victoria University of Wellington in 1978, and then studied medicine at the University of Otago, graduating MB ChB in 1983.
+She initially wanted to join the police but did not meet the height requirements, and instead trained as a GP.
+She graduated with a Bachelor of Science degree from Victoria University of Wellington in 1978 and subsequently studied medicine at the University of Otago, graduating MB ChB in 1983.